verida/VIPs/VIPs/vip-10.md

 TBA

-## addNode(didAddress: string, endpointUri: string, countryCode: string, regionCode: string, datacenterId: string, requestSignature: string)
+## addNode(didAddress: string, endpointUri: string, countryCode: string, regionCode: string, datacenterId: string, requestSignature: string, requestProof: string)

 Storage nodes must register themselves with the protocol so they can be discovered by new users.
 Storage nodes provide additional metadata (via `/status` endpoint) that assists users select the most appropriate storage nodes to use.